Get insider access

 1. Best Wi-Fi 6 Router

 The ASUS RT-AX86U Pro is the best Wi-Fi 6 router we've tested.
 It's a gaming router on paper, but you don't need to be a gamer to benefit from its great performance.
 Firstly, it's fast.
 It delivers impressive speeds that can saturate an internet connection of up to ~900Mbps, meaning you can quickly download huge files, like game updates.
 Its range is equally impressive, considering it's a standalone router, so you'll get good speeds throughout your home.
-If you need more range or have dead spots, it also supports ASUS' AiMesh feature to create a mesh network with any compatible ASUS router or extender.
+If you need better range or have dead spots, it also supports ASUS' AiMesh feature, allowing you to create a mesh network with any compatible ASUS router or extender.

 See our review